ALaDyn/tools-ALaDyn/lampy/README.md

 To build LAMPy from source, you must run the following commands

 - `python setup.py build_clib` that compiles the C libraries needed to read the data files using a system C compiler,
-- `python setup.py develop` that builds the cython and python sources and installs the package in the `$PYTHONENV`.
+- `python setup.py build_ext` that compiles the cython extensions required
+- `python setup.py install` installs the package in the `$PYTHONENV`.

+Another option (preferred) is to use the PEP517 compliant system:

+- `pip install build` that installs the python automatic build facility
+- `python -m build` provides a `.whl` file in the new `dist` directory
+- Install the wheel via pip

 ## How to use